 The revenues are primarily generated in Hong Kong, United States, and Singapore dollars.
-Six major customers have contributed to sales revenue for the years ended March 31, 2013 and 2012 as indicated in the following table:
+Six major customers have contributed to sales revenue for the year ended March 31, 2014 as indicated in the following table.
+The six major customers disclosed in the prior period was not comparative as the Corporation has included only six month results of Inphosoft Group Pte Ltd and its subsidiaries from October 1, 2013 to March 31, 2013.